 - Ronald Weich, who works as assistant attorney general for legislative affairs in the U.S. Department of Justice.
 He is the former chief counsel to U.S. Senate Majority Leader Harry Reid and to U.S. Sen. Edward M. Kennedy.
 My first question is just how many lawyers did Teddy Kennedy have?
-Did we just happened to stumble upon two of them, or are there thousands out there?
+Did we just stumble upon two of them, or are there thousands out there?
 Resume wise, Welch looks like Allard right down to the power pedigree: Columbia, London School of Economics and Political Science, and Yale.
-The same questions are sitting our there for Welch, too.
-Can we assume that because you are successful at everything else you have tried you would be a good law school dean?
+The same questions are sitting out there for Welch, too.
+Can we assume that because you are successful at everything else you have tried, you would be a good law school dean?

 Now for my much sought after endorsement.
 First, my final two: Allard and Weich.
 Why?
-For the same reason I would rather have RGIII than Joe Flacco.
+For the same reason, I would rather have RGIII than Joe Flacco.
 The other candidates sound to me like Flacco.
 You know what you are getting.
 They might be the safer plays.
 But Allard and Weich could be rock stars that could take the University of Baltimore into the Top 50 and beyond.
-And if they are not superstars, they probably will not muck it up too bad because UB does have a really solid group of associate deans and professors that will make the trains run on time.
+And if they are not superstars, they probably will not muck it up too bad because UB has a solid group of associate deans and professors that will make the trains run on time.

 I’ve been teaching at the University of Baltimore for 14 years.
 Before Dean Closius arrived, the school was on a treadmill.
 Two steps forward and two steps back.
 The other three candidates are solid picks I’m sure, but on paper, they remind me of that painful era where progress seemed like a pipe dream.
-Because they have been running schools that are dancing that same Paula Abdul step.
+Because they have been running schools that dance that same Paula Abdul step.